RobertK66/obc_1769_core/doc/m90_apendix_a.md

 Usage of OS/RTOS
 ----------------
-Decisioon of not using available RTOS implementation for LPC1769 based on
+Decision of not using available RTOS implementation for LPC1769 based on
 - overhead of task switching vs. decoupling of 'modules' considered to high for this application.
 - complexity added for development and debugging ( another hurdle for students new to embedded software dev)